Against Faith

 The incentive behind the inversion is social, and it is strong.
 Beauty-first systems generate community — belonging, ritual, shared metaphysics, everything hyper-individualized moderns crave.
 Truth-seeking, by contrast, is lonely; it demands the willingness to stand apart from collective narratives until reality itself offers reconciliation.
 So beauty-first belief systems thrive not because they are true but because they are adaptive: they reward conformity with belonging and punish dissent with exile.
 Their function is sociological, not epistemic — which is exactly the function I identified for faith itself.
 Same structure, same payoff, different vestments.

-The intellectual cover for the inversion is the appeal to coherence: the beautiful worldview hangs together, and doesn’t everything we believe ultimately rest on coherence anyway?
-It does — and that is why the appeal fails.
-As I argued in The Three Levels of Truth, coherence is our method for detecting correspondence, not a substitute for it: it earns its authority only while it stays tethered to intersubjective evidence — to falsifiability, feedback, contact with the world.
-A perfectly coherent worldview can still be false if it corresponds to nothing outside itself.
-When external correction is replaced by communal affirmation and aesthetic resonance, coherence becomes theatre.
+The intellectual cover for the inversion is sometimes an appeal to coherence: the beautiful worldview hangs together, so perhaps its internal fit is enough.
+As I argued in The Three Levels of Truth, coherence is one indispensable constraint, not a substitute for empirical contact where empirical claims are at issue.
+A coherent worldview can still fail to represent its target.
+When external correction is replaced by communal affirmation and aesthetic resonance, coherence has been asked to do work it cannot do alone.

 Conviction Without Faith

 The standing accusation against all of this is that it leaves life cold — that a person stripped of faith is stripped of conviction, meaning, and anything worth calling sacred.
-The accusation has it backwards.
-Rational confidence is not the opposite of doubt; it is doubt successfully integrated.
-To abandon faith is not to abandon conviction but to release the model from its own rigidity — to hold your deepest commitments the way the pilot holds her instruments: with full weight, and open eyes.
-What deserves the name sacred is not any dogma but the discipline of coherence itself — our openness to correction and our fidelity to truth’s demand.
-I have set out my own convictions in that spirit in Credo, and what reverence looks like without a frozen belief in Secular Sacredness; the constructive project belongs there.
+But epistemic corrigibility is compatible with deep trust, resolve, ritual, and protected commitment.
+For this project, Sacred Coherence names a chosen discipline of correction rather than a claim that every sacred thing reduces to coherence.
+I set out my convictions in that spirit in the later Credo, and a secular model of reverence in The Secular Sacred; the constructive project belongs there.
 The critical point belongs here, and it is short.

-Faith is not strength of belief.
-It is the death of calibration — the moment a model confuses its own coherence with truth.
+Epistemic faith, as stipulated here, is not strength of belief.
+It is the death of calibration — the moment a model protects its confidence from the correction that should revise it.
+Other uses of faith remain outside that verdict.